 Preclinical studies have shown the nanomedicine improves nerve cell survival and response to cellular stress, and lowers intracellular levels of toxic reactive oxygen species.
 CNM-Au8 was seen to improve motor function in rodent models ALS, multiple sclerosis, and Parkinson’s disease.

 CNM-Au8 was also found to be safe in a Phase 1 trial of escalating doses in healthy volunteers.

-The randomised, double-blind and placebo-controlled Phase 2 study, called RESCUE-ALS, will enroll up to 42 people, ages 40 to 80, with newly evident disease symptoms at two sites in Australia.
-Symptoms are considered newly evident if they began within 24 months of screening for this study, or 12 months of a probable or definite ALS diagnosis.
+The randomised, double-blind and placebo-controlled Phase 2 study, called RESCUE-ALS, enrolled up to 42 people, ages 40 to 80, with newly evident disease symptoms at two sites in Australia.
+Symptoms were considered newly evident if they began within 24 months of screening for this study, or 12 months of a probable or definite ALS diagnosis.

-Participants will be treated with CNM-Au8 or given a liquid placebo once each morning for 36 consecutive weeks (about eight months), in addition to standard care.
-Those who complete this treatment period may move into a separate and open-label study, where all will receive CNM-Au8.
+Participants were treated with CNM-Au8 or given a liquid placebo once each morning for 36 consecutive weeks (about eight months), in addition to standard care.
+Those who completed this treatment period could move into a separate and open-label study, where all will receive CNM-Au8.